klarna/remote-frames/README.md

 Two callbacks are available on `UnicornRemoteFramesProvider`:

 - `onFrameAdded`: gets call whenever another frame is added to the stack
-- `onEmptyStack`: gets call whenever all frames are removed from the stack
+- `onNoFrames`: gets call whenever all frames are removed from the stack

 ### Passing the `targetDomElement`